-We recently completed translation of an app that used the built in text-to-speech function on the android application.
+We recently completed the translation of an app that used the built-in text-to-speech function on the android application.

 The interesting twist to this project is that it was targeted at Spanish speakers in the U.S. and Mexico.
 It was definitely not going to be sold in Spain.
 The challenge was that the text-to-speech engine was created for Spanish speakers in Spain.
 This caused an interesting pronunciation problem.